rapka/polemics-md/content/drafts/catgirl-research-research.md

 ![Animated Gif of West Ham's logo spinning 360 degrees that was used to promote their "No Longer Joking" party.
 ImgnAI's logo is also visible.](../images/catgirl-research-research/imgnai-west-ham-party.gif)

 It's unclear who else is officially involved with West Ham beside Lawrence Day.
-A Twitter user by the name of [@thepaulbalaji](https://twitter.com/thepaulbalaji) claims to be West Ham's "head of wristbands" - I have no clue what that means.
+A Twitter user by the name of [@thepaulbalaji](https://twitter.com/thepaulbalaji) claims to be West Ham's "head of wristbands".
+I have no clue what that means.

 Another user named "scrypto" penned what appears to be a critical [open letter](https://twitter.com/scrypto_/status/1693903335500505169) to the West Ham group chat, but I'm not convinced this isn't just another meme.

 Besides West Ham, all of the other groups that funded ImgnAI appear to be normal crypto/web3 VC firms (though dao5 has an [advisor](https://dao5.com/collective) they refer to as ["Cuck of Femboy Capital"](https://twitter.com/cuckqueeen)).